fossabot/everpl/docs/source/developer/capabilities.rst

 Capabilities
 ============

-As was known, different devices implement the different functionality.
+As known, different devices implement different functionality.
 Some devices report current climate conditions like humidity, temperature and atmospheric pressure.
-Other devices are able to change such conditions in your home like air conditioners, humidifiers and climate systems.
-Other devices allows to play music, videos, display photos and so on.
+Other devices like air conditioners, humidifiers and climate systems are able to change such conditions in the building.
+Other devices allow to play music, videos, display photos and so on.

 In everpl such pieces of functionality which are implemented by specific devices (Things) are called Capabilities.

-Each Capability is some abstract atomic piece of functionality which can be implemented or provided by some device (Thing).
-Each Capabilities can provide some new properties (fields, data) of a Thing and/or commands that can be send to device for execution.
+Each Capability is an abstract atomic piece of functionality which can be implemented or provided by some device (Thing).
+Each Capability can define some new properties (fields, data) of a Thing and/or commands that can be send to device for execution.

 One device can have several different Capabilities.
-For example, there already mentioned climatic devices which are capable of measuring temperature, relative humidity and, maybe, CO2 levels.
-There are RGB which can be turned on and off, change their brightness and even change their color.
+For example, there are already mentioned climatic devices which are capable of measuring temperature, relative humidity and, maybe, CO2 levels.
+There are RGB Lamps which can be turned on and off, change their brightness and even change their color.
 There are Smart-TVs which is capable of doing... a lot of stuff.